 U.S. Army veteran and writer Matt Gallagher (’05) spent the first two weeks of March in Lviv, in western Ukraine, training civilians to protect their city of more than 700,000 people against the Russian invasion.
+His first-hand account of his time in Lviv was printed in Esquire magazine.
 CNN broadcast a story on March 15 on Gallagher and two other veterans giving a crash course in combat to Ukrainian volunteers.
 When CNN’s Anderson Cooper asked Gallagher why he was in Lviv, he replied: “I kind of landed on an old line from ‘For Whom the Bell Tolls.’
 ‘For what are we born if not to aid one another?’ ”

 Wake Forest Magazine’s Kerry M. King (’85) caught up with Gallagher by Zoom on March 18 while Gallagher was in Poland, three days after he left Ukraine, to hear the rest of his story.
 “This is about Ukraine fighting for sovereignty against Russia.
 My experience gave me some skills and knowledge that I thought could be helpful to these people,” Gallagher told me, referring to his four years in the U.S. Army and service in Iraq.
 “It was amazing what they accomplished in two weeks.”
 He closed our 30-minute conversation with two words: “Pro Humanitate.”